Space colonization: Solutions to health risks

-Although there are many physical, mental, and emotional health risks for future colonizers and pioneers, solutions have been proposed to correct these problems.
+Although there are many physical, mental, and emotional health risks for future colonists and pioneers, solutions have been proposed to correct these problems.
 Mars500, HI-SEAS, and SMART-OP represent efforts to help reduce the effects of loneliness and confinement for long periods of time.
 Keeping contact with family members, celebrating holidays, and maintaining cultural identities all had an impact on minimizing the deterioration of mental health.
 There are also health tools in development to help astronauts reduce anxiety, as well as helpful tips to reduce the spread of germs and bacteria in a closed environment.
-Radiation risk may be reduced for astronauts by frequent monitoring and focusing work away from the shielding on the shuttle.
-Future space agencies can also ensure that every colonizer would have a mandatory amount of daily exercise to prevent degradation of muscle.
+Radiation risk may be reduced for astronauts by frequent monitoring and focusing work to minimize time away from shielding.
+Future space agencies can also ensure that every colonist would have a mandatory amount of daily exercise to prevent degradation of muscle.

 Radiation protection

 Cosmic rays and solar flares create a lethal radiation environment in space.
-In Earth orbit, the Van Allen belts make living above the Earth's atmosphere difficult.
-To protect life, settlements must be surrounded by sufficient mass to absorb most incoming radiation, unless magnetic or plasma radiation shields were developed.
+In orbit around certain planets with magnetospheres (including Earth), the Van Allen belts make living above the atmosphere difficult.
+To protect life, settlements must be surrounded by sufficient mass to absorb most incoming radiation, unless magnetic or plasma radiation shields are developed.
+In the case of Van Allen belts, these could be drained using orbiting tethers or radio waves.

 Passive mass shielding of four metric tons per square meter of surface area will reduce radiation dosage to several mSv or less annually, well below the rate of some populated high natural background areas on Earth.
 This can be leftover material (slag) from processing lunar soil and asteroids into oxygen, metals, and other useful materials.
-However, it represents a significant obstacle to manoeuvring vessels with such massive bulk (mobile spacecraft being particularly likely to use less massive active shielding).
+However, it represents a significant obstacle to manoeuvering vessels with such massive bulk (mobile spacecraft being particularly likely to use less massive active shielding).
 Inertia would necessitate powerful thrusters to start or stop rotation, or electric motors to spin two massive portions of a vessel in opposite senses.
 Shielding material can be stationary around a rotating interior.